 Coordinated negotiations are similar to local negotiations with Amazon.
 The only difference is that Amazon recognizes that you’re selling in different marketplace locations (e.g. in UK/DE/IT/FR/ES).

 Local vendor managers will regularly coordinate with their European counterparts responsible for your brand.
-This allows them to understand whether they are getting the best available terms from your business in their country.
+This allows them to understand and compare the terms with your business across marketplaces.

 Managed Pan European negotiations

 The managed Pan EU setup tries to simplify the trading terms negotiation between Amazon and your brand.
 Instead of having multiple teams talk to multiple local vendor managers across Europe, you’ll only speak to one Amazon counterpart on behalf of all marketplaces.